GoogleCloudPlatform/asl-ml-immersion/README.md

 make
 ```

 On Cloud Workstations, click `Open Folder` -> `asl-ml-immersion` to open the repository window.
-If the folder is already opend, click `Command + Shift + P` and type `Developer: Reload Window` to reflect the changes to the window.
+If the folder is already opend, click `Command + Shift + P` and type `Developer: Reload Window` to reflect the changes.

 ## Using the Environment
 ### Running a notebook with built a kernel